 Install Anaconda on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 cd /tmp curl -O https://repo.anaconda.com/archive/Anaconda3-5.3.1-Linux-x86_64.sh

 Once the progress bar is filled and the download is complete, we’ll verify the data integrity of the package.
 Do this by keying in this command into the command line:

-Now start anaconda installation script running following command:
+Now start an anaconda installation script running the following command:

 Now press ENTER to continue.
 Again press ENTER to scroll through the license of Anaconda.
 At last, you will be asked to accept the license terms.

 Type yes to continue.
 Then you will be asked to choose the installation directory.

 Anaconda3 will now be installed into this location: /home/idroot/anaconda3 - Press ENTER to confirm the location - Press CTRL-C to abort the installation - Or specify a different location below